 - Support – Always try to provide quality assistance and consultation.
 If possible, test your own advice.
 Do not ever make wild guesses.
 Experts in your area evaluate samples of your community work.

-- Knowledge/Education – Lead conferences, contribute to successful blogs and/or write books?
+- Knowledge/Education – Lead conferences, contribute to successful blogs, and write books?

 In practice, try to do the following:

 - Write articles, guest blogs, or books.
-Try becoming a guest blogger on the better known blogs.
-Even having you own blog where you contribute is just fine too!
+Try becoming a guest blogger on the better-known blogs.
+Even having your own blog where you contribute is just fine too!

 - Become a Moderator, Answerer, Lead on your technology forums

 - Focus on your area of interest.
 For instance, if you want to be a Windows MVP, any posts you make about, say, Office will not be counted towards your contribution.
 Only your posts about Windows will be considered.

 Mind well; the MVP Award is evaluated based on the past 12 months of contribution, so you have to remain active for at least a year.
 After the award period, the award ends, the renewal assessment process can be triggered, and you could get renominated.